Lokal-Container/Mogi/check-fontbakery/otf/fontbakery-check-LCMogi-B.md

 >
 * 🔥 **FAIL** The dot of soft dotted characters used in orthographies must disappear in the following strings: į̀ į́ į̂ į̃ į̄ į̌ ị̀ ị́ ị̂ ị̃ ị̄

-The dot of soft dotted characters should disappear in other cases, for example: j̉ j̛̉ j̣̉ j̦̉ j̧̉ j̨̉ j̵̉ j̶̉ j̷̉ j̸̉ į̆ į̇ į̈ į̉ į̊ į̋ į̒ į̛̀ į̛́ į̛̂ [code: soft-dotted]
+The dot of soft dotted characters should disappear in other cases, for example: į̆ į̇ į̈ į̉ į̊ į̋ į̒ į̛̀ į̛́ į̛̂ į̛̃ į̛̄ į̛̆ į̛̇ į̛̈ į̛̉ į̛̊ į̛̋ į̛̌ į̛̒ [code: soft-dotted]
 </div></details><details><summary>⚠ <b>WARN:</b> Check font contains no unreachable glyphs (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/universal.html#com.google.fonts/check/unreachable_glyphs">com.google.fonts/check/unreachable_glyphs</a>)</summary><div>

 >